matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 It’s time to stop going to ‘networking events’ and start networking instead.

-So much material exists about how to overcome shyness to network effectively — and whilst being an introvert is still a barrier for many people, I believe many more perfectly confident people struggle to get value out of networking because so many events intended for networking are so poorly conducive for it — and they miss out on opportunities to accelerate the development of their private and professional lives.
+So much material exists about how to overcome shyness to network effectively — and whilst being an introvert is still a barrier for many people, I believe many more perfectly confident people struggle to get as much value out of networking as they should because so many events intended for networking are so bad — and they miss out on opportunities to accelerate the development of their private and professional lives.

 Instead, we should think of networking as a mindset that we should have all the time.